 Charges for possession of cds in a motor vehicle are usually issued at the same time as charges for possessing the marijuana itself.
 These are separate and distinct charges.
 They have different “elements” that the prosecutor is required to prove.
 Thus when both charges are filed, a trial can result in the conviction for both, acquittal for both, or conviction for one and not the other.
 Persons charged with possession of cds in a motor vehicle should call a lawyer immediately.

-Allan Marain and Norman Epting, Jr. are New Jersey marijuana lawyers.
-Their combined experience exceeds sixty-five years.
-Their practice during that entire period has focused on representing persons charged with criminal and traffic offenses.
-They have successfully defended numerous persons charged with possession of cds in a motor vehicle.
-They can help.
+Allan Marain is a New Jersey marijuana lawyer.
+His experience exceeds forty-five years.
+His practice during that entire period has focused on representing persons charged with criminal and traffic offenses.
+He has successfully defended numerous persons charged with possession of cds in a motor vehicle.
+He can help.

 Allan Marain |